ilobilo/ilobilix/README.md

 ``ln -s build-sysroot/system-root ../sysroot``
 * ``popd``

-3. Set up the build system:\
+1. Set up the build system:\
 ``meson setup builddir --cross-file cross-files/meson-kernel-clang-(x86_64/aarch64).cross-file -Doptions=values``

-4. Build and run the kernel:\
+1. Build and run the kernel:\
 ``ninja -C builddir``

+Notes:
-Note: you can also check github workflow file\
+* You can also check github workflow file.
-Note: optionally you can add run_bios or run_efi to ninja arguments\
+* Optionally you can add run_bios, run_uefi or norun to ninja arguments.
-Note: on aarch64, only run_efi is supported\
+* On aarch64, only run_uefi is available.
-Note: if firmware type is not specified and architecture supports bios mode, run_bios will be used, if it doesn't, then run_efi
+* If firmware type is not specified and architecture supports bios mode, run_bios will be used, if it doesn't, then run_uefi.

 ### Options